Insufficiently Tightened Brake Caliper Bolts – 2019-2020 Thor Motor Coach Aria & Venetian Motorhomes

 A. Left Hand, Bottom View B. Right Hand, Bottom View

-Fig. 9, Tightening Pattern, MeritoreBay Caliper
+Fig. 9, Tightening Pattern, MeritoreBay logo Caliper

 NOTICE